nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 These examples show that Stop-and-Wait ARQ handles data packet and ACK losses quite well.
 But, does it always work?
-The figure below shows a problem that can hapen when messages or ACKs are delayed.
+The figure below shows a problem that can happen when messages or ACKs are delayed.
 In other words,  timeouts end before ACKs can be received.
-In this example, when the sender sends the first "Hello", the receiver receives this message and send an ACK back.
+In this example, when the sender sends the first "Hello", the receiver receives this message and sends an ACK back.
 But the sender times out before it receives this ACK.
 So, it retransmits the second "Hello".
-Then, it receives the delayed ACK message.
+Then, the sender receives the delayed ACK message.
 But what packet does this ACK refer to?
 The first "Hello", or the second?
-This confuses the receiver as well!
-Is the second "Hello" a new packet, or a duplicate?

 ![Stop-and-Wait ARQ protocol: What happens if a message gets delayed?
 It's not clear which ACK refers to which message.](c9_Ack4.png)

 !!! note ""
 	**Figure 4:** Stop-and-Wait ARQ protocol: What happens if a message gets delayed?
-It's not clear which ACK refers to which message.
+It's not clear which message an ACK refers to.

  To solve this confusion, the protocol needs to use sequence numbers.